Comparison

 AI marketing systems offer a fundamentally different model: the output of a full marketing team deployed as autonomous infrastructure you own.
 This page compares the real costs, output levels, and trade-offs so you can make an informed decision.

-An honest, point-by-point comparison so you can make the right decision for your business.
+An honest, point-by-point read so you can make the right call for your business.

 The Real Cost of In-House Marketing